-The Ontario Court of Appeal has held that an employer many terminate an employee’s employment for cause if the employee is “guilty of serious misconduct, habitual neglect of duty, incompetence, or conduct incompatible with his duties, or prejudicial to the employer’s business, or if he has been guilty of wilful disobedience to the employer’s orders in a matter of substance.”
+The Ontario Court of Appeal has held that an employer may terminate an employee’s employment for cause if the employee is “guilty of serious misconduct, habitual neglect of duty, incompetence, or conduct incompatible with his duties, or prejudicial to the employer’s business, or if he has been guilty of willful disobedience to the employer’s orders in a matter of substance.”

 The employer bears the evidentiary burden of proving on the balance of probabilities (i.e. that it is more likely than not) that it had just cause to terminate the employee for cause.
 The employer bears this burden because it is the employer who has alleged cause.